ciphrex/mSIGNA/README.md

                                  m S I G N A (TM)
 ===============================================================================
-Copyright (c) 2013-2015 Ciphrex Corporation, All Rights Reserved.
+Copyright (c) 2013-2016 Ciphrex Corporation

 mSIGNA is an interactive desktop application for transacting on the bitcoin network